Keep Your Skin Safe This Summer

 Non-micronized titanium dioxide or zinc oxide sunscreen is the safest choice for protecting against UVA and UVB rays.
 Unfortunately, sunscreen labels most often do not disclose whether the product contains nanoparticles.

 I recommend and make available a safe and effective sunscreen line that uses nonmicronized zinc oxide.
 Green Screen Organic sunscreen protects against both UVA and UVB without the use of nanoparticles or harmful chemicals, and is made from all natural and edible grade organic ingredients.
 Kabana’s Green Screen Organic sunscreen is on the Environmental Working Group’s list of Best Sunscreens and meets their criteria for safety and efficacy.
 Of all the physical sunscreen products that receive the highest Environmental Working Group rating, Green Screen is one of the very few that does not contain nano- or micro-sized particles.
-We have contacted and communicated with the technical departments of many sunscreen companies to accurately determine that the particles are definitely not nano.
-This assures our safety, but the disadvantage is the sunscreen leaves a tint on your skin when applied — that’s why Green Screen is available in both white and flesh tone.
+We have contacted and communicated with the technical departments of many sunscreen companies to find a product that does not contain nanoparticles.
+Green Screen® does leave a tint on your skin when applied — that’s why it is available in both white and flesh tone.
 The advantage is that you can easily see if you are protected or not and whether it is time to reapply the sunscreen if need be.

 1. U.S. Centers for Disease Control and Prevention.
 Sunburn and Sun Protective Behaviors Among Adults Aged 18–29 Years — United States, 2000–2010. http://www.cdc.gov/mmwr/preview/mmwrhtml/mm6118a1.htm?s_cid=mm6118a1_w